AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 We adapted the base architecuters to the classification problem by quantizing the regression outputs.
 So we introduced 50 class buckets for each regression output.
 The models were trained using a cross entropy loss.

 The multi-task model is based on the regression model including the nutritional information with additional binary outputs to predict the top n ingredients.
 The resulting layer has four regression outputs with 50 binary outputs.
 The used loss combines a smooth L1 loss for the regression outputs and a binary cross entropy loss for the top 50 ingredients.
-To get the same scaling of the two learning signals we scaled the binary cross entropy loss with a factor of 400. $$ loss = L1 + 400 * BCE $$
+To get the same scaling of the two learning signals we scaled the binary cross entropy loss with a factor of 400. $$ \text{loss} = \text{L1} + 400 * \text{BCE} $$

 As there are no reference papers working with similar approaches or similar data, the results could not be compared to other studies.
 Hence, a simple baseline was implemented to get evidence that our models actually learn and that they are better than random guessing.